FLOWARN/EF5-builder-toolkit/README.md

 ESRIDDM=true
 SelfFAM=false
 ```
-First step is to get the basic grid files (DEM, flow direction, flow accumulation).
 Users have several options such as QGIS or ArcGIS based methodologies.
-However, in this tutoral you have two options depending on your available data:
+However, in this tutorial you have two options depending on your available data:

 * **Option A: Use HydroSHEDS Data**
     If you want to create a model based on the readily available HydroSHEDS dataset, use the following notebook: